14 June 2018

 The networking part made me think of Helsinki as the European capital of the startup scene – the number of businesses and ideas was astonishing.

 What’s interesting, the majority of businesses in Finland are based in Helsinki, so the people you meet at A15 might also introduce you to other businesses.

 For example, I met someone who is responsible for supporting business at a very early stage, and it automatically opened the door to contact the companies they work with.

 In addition to the main event, we had a chance to take part in the afterparties, where you could make even more connections in a less formal atmosphere.
 I had a very interesting conversation with an Investment Principal from a huge VC group, which only reassured me about the strong position of Finland in terms of the startup scene in the Nordics.
 There are lots of government initiatives that have a positive impact on the whole Finnish market and should lead to creating new opportunities for entrepreneurs.

 To sum up, the A15 conference is a perfect event for people who want to stay up-to-date with the current technologies within the startup scene – not just in the Nordics but in Europe in general.
-It’s a great opportunity to meet entrepreneurs, investors and service providers, and to chat about the ideas and experiences regarding the IT market.
+It’s a great opportunity to meet entrepreneurs, investors, and service providers, and to chat about ideas and experiences regarding the IT market.
 As for me, I’m already sure that I‘ll come to Arctic15 next year.
 Nähdään!